NREL/disco/tests/data/smart-ds/README.md

-The purpose of this dataset is to test the DISCO code, not simulation results.

 This data was copied from a SMART-DS Austin dataset.
-Some files have been modified to keep the overall size small.
-Simulation results may be non-sensical.
+It includes a small number of deployment scenarios for the purpose of testing DISCO code paths.